read-write-web/banana-wiki/Scripting-with-Ammonite.md

    val `application/ld+json` = applicationWithOpenCharset("ld+json","jsonld")
 ```

+For [RDFa](https://rdfa.info/) we can just use the Akka provided default
+HTML mime type.

 We can then create our Unmarshallers for the 4 most used rdf mime types, which
 will be used to transform the stream of an HTTP connection to an `Rdf#Graph`.